yukinogatari/TheOtherRoles-GM/README.md

 ## Hacker
 ### **Team: Crewmates**
 If the Hacker activates the "Hacker mode", the Hacker gets more information than others from the admin table and vitals for a set duration.\
-Otherwise he sees the same information as everyone else.
+Otherwise they see the same information as everyone else.
 **Admin table:** The Hacker can see the colors (or color types) of the players on the table.\
 **Vitals**: The Hacker can see how long dead players have been dead for.\
 \